Landscape-CV/PyTLidar/paper/paper.md

 providing detailed information for fine-scale estimates of AGB, canopy architecture, and more.
 TreeQSM is a software that has been widely used in forestry and ecology for modeling tree structures from TLS point clouds [@TERRYN2020170].
-Comparing to other similar softwares, TreeQSM stands out for speed, reliability, and ease of use, while [SimpleForest](https://www.simpleforest.org/)[@Hackenberg2021] (available within Computree) seems to be similarly capable to TreeQSM, but is only available through Computree, which has been undergoing an extended upgrade process and lacks up-to-date documentation.
+Comparing to other similar softwares, TreeQSM stands out for speed, reliability, and ease of use, while [SimpleForest](https://www.simpleforest.org/) [@Hackenberg2021] (available within Computree) seems to be similarly capable to TreeQSM, but is only available through Computree, which has been undergoing an extended upgrade process and lacks up-to-date documentation.
-[AdQSM](https://github.com/GuangpengFan/AdQSM)[@Fan2020] is extremely fast and simple but lacks many of the statistics and visualizations other tools have and has not been officially released by the authors.
+[AdQSM](https://github.com/GuangpengFan/AdQSM) [@Fan2020] is extremely fast and simple but lacks many of the statistics and visualizations other tools have and has not been officially released by the authors.
 [aRchi](https://github.com/umr-amap/aRchi) [@aRchi] provides various functions but takes significantly longer to create a QSM than comparable packages.
-[3dForest](https://github.com/VUKOZ-OEL/3d-forest-classic)[@3DForest] has a promising GUI but was unstable during testing, crashing when loading data.
+[3dForest](https://github.com/VUKOZ-OEL/3d-forest-classic) [@3DForest] has a promising GUI but was unstable during testing, crashing when loading data.
 There is also a lack of viable options within Python specifically.
 While TreeQSM is used in many applications, its reliance on MATLAB makes it less accessible for users, and its lack of makes the tool less user-friendly and its parameter tuning less efficient.
 Thus we aimed to port and improve TreeQSM

-PyTLidar addresses these issues by providing a native Python implementation of TreeQSM’s core algorithms, wrapped in a streamlined graphical interface that allows researchers to visualize and evaluate models.
+PyTLidar addresses these issues by providing a native Python implementation of TreeQSM’s core algorithms, wrapped in a streamlined graphical user interface that allows researchers to visualize and evaluate models.
 It promotes reproducible and exploratory research by offering transparent parameter control, open-source licensing, and seamless integration into Python-based analysis workflows.
 This work lowers the barrier for adoption of QSM modeling by removing the MATLAB dependency, enhancing accessibility for the broader open-source geospatial and ecological modeling community.
 PyTLidar is currently being used for ongoing projects in ecological monitoring.